 Exposure to high levels of nitrate in drinking water can cause a potentially fatal condition in babies called methaemoglobinaemia, more commonly known as ‘blue baby syndrome’.
 Bacteria in the mouth and gut reduce the nitrate to highly reactive nitrite which interferes with oxygen transfer by the blood.
 In 2006, the World Health Organisation’s International Agency for Research on Cancer (IRAC) concluded that nitrate and nitrite were probably carcinogenic to humans.

 Worried about drinking water contaminants?

-If you own or rent a property in the UK and are worried about the quality of your drinking water then our advice is simple Test, test & test.
-It may be that your plumbing, fixtures and drinking water are all of the highest quality.
-Hopefully you have beautiful clean water that requires no further action but you cannot be sure until your water is properly tested.
-Home testing is simple so why not visit our online store today and order one of our home testing kits, we will test your water in our independent laboratory and bring you peace of mind.
+If you own or rent a property in the UK and are worried about the quality of your drinking water then our advice is to test it.
+It may be that your plumbing, fixtures, and drinking water are all of the highest quality, and hopefully you have beautiful, clean water that requires no further action, but you cannot be sure until your water is properly tested.
+Home testing is simple, so why not visit our online store today and browse our home testing kits, we will test your water in our independent laboratory and bring you peace of mind.